synergy-design-system/synergy-design-system/packages/metadata/CONTEXT.md

 - Persisted outputs root: `data/`
 - Pipeline shape: collect -> normalize -> enrich -> aggregate -> validate -> write layers -> write core -> write index/manifest/schemas
 - Functional Result pattern is used for error flow.
+- Public package root (`src/index.ts`) re-exports only the supported runtime query API.
+- Internal repo tooling has a dedicated unstable barrel at `src/internal/index.ts` which is not published.

 ## Implemented So Far